 For Smaller Rooms with Low Ceilings

-Combo dressers offer both a cabinet and traditional chest in the same piece of furniture.
-While they provide more storage options, the tradeoff comes in storage space, as they typically include less drawers than a standard dresser.
+Combo dressers offer both a cabinet and a traditional chest in the same piece of furniture.
+While they provide more storage options, the tradeoff comes in storage space, as they typically include fewer drawers than a standard dresser.
 For those that like a lighter, more minimal look, a bachelor's chest may be ideal.
 This piece features a narrow frame, a single column of two to four drawers, and a shorter silhouette than most dressers.
 Bachelor's chests can usually be placed under a window without obstructing the view, adding storage to an under-utilized area.

 For Larger Rooms with High Ceilings

 In spaces with plenty of overhead clearance, there are also storage options taller than the standard dresser height.
 As suggested by their name, highboys are great for tall, narrow spaces.
 Height ranges widely, topping out at around six or seven feet.
 For more versatile storage with areas to both fold and hang clothes, try an armoire.
 The standard armoire has dimensions of about 60 inches wide, 17 inches deep, and 60 inches high, almost doubling the average dresser height while taking up about the same amount of floor space.

 Choosing the right kids dresser dimensions has its own considerations.
 Likely to last through several changes in cribs and beds, not to mention favorite colors and themes, dressers with timeless style are a smart investment.
 A dresser with a wide top at waist-height can also double as a changing table and save space in infants' rooms.
 However, be careful when picking dresser size.
 As babies grow into toddlers and young kids, they'll need more room to play.
 Keeping the dresser size proportionate to the space will open up the floorplan, especially in small rooms.